I’d recommend the Rogue Ohio Bar with a cerakote finish as the best Olympic barbell for most people.

 You will often find these types of bars available on Craigslist and eBay and think you’re bagging a bargain.
 Here’s me with my first bar, which I thought was a bargain (it’s not, it’s just pretty useless)…

-- This is the type of bar I’d recommend for most people with a home gym as they are very versatile.
-Our top pick is the Rogue Bar 2.0.
+This is the type of bar I’d recommend for most people with a home gym as they are very versatile.
+Our top pick is the Rogue Ohio Bar.

-- The sleeves mainly use “needle bearings” which helps the plates spin more than “bushings”.
-The REP Gladiator actually uses both, which makes it more durable and possible to use the bar for some other lifts if you want.
+The sleeves mainly use “needle bearings” which helps the plates spin more than “bushings”.
+The REP Excalibur actually uses both, which makes it more durable and possible to use the bar for some other lifts if you want.

 Important note on whip- a bar will only start to bend with a load of around 220 lbs (100kg) of weight.
 If you do not perform Olympic lifts with this much weight, whip really doesn’t matter.